UBCSailbot/sailbot_workspace/.devcontainer/deployment/README.md

 Runs the [`base`](https://github.com/UBCSailbot/sailbot_workspace/blob/main/.devcontainer/base-dev/base-dev.Dockerfile)
 image using the run arguments in [`devcontainer.json`](https://github.com/UBCSailbot/sailbot_workspace/blob/main/.devcontainer/devcontainer.json).

+If any CAN devices `can0` or `vcan0` are setup on the host computer, then this script will enable them inside the container.

 A new container is created every time this is run.
 The default container name is `sailbot`.
 Container names are unique, so if you want to use multiple deployment containers (e.g., from different branches) you will have to update the variable `CONTAINER_NAME` in the script.